It’s been just over a year since Rockwell launched Studio 5000 Logix Designer, and it seems I’m getting more questions about it now than ever before.

 Finally understand the difference between version 20.01 and 20.03?
 Time for a redux: Version 21 (or more specifically 21.00.03) of Studio 5000 Logix Designer has the same security holes as v20.01, and Rockwell has released a “patched” version 21.03 has the same backward incompatibility issues that 20.03 has.

 If you’re new to ControlLogix redundancy here’s a tip: Not every version of RSLogix 5000 or Studio 5000 supports redundancy (even though the check box to enable it is found in every version.)
-So if you’re looking for the latest Logix redundancy version check out v20 of RSLogix 5000.
+So if you’re looking for the latest Logix redundancy version, check out the RSLogix /Studio 5000 release notes here.

 5) Studio 5000 downloads all comments to the controller

 Of all the new features in v21, this is the only one I remember.
 Since all the new multi-core Logix processors include an additional on-board memory chip, with v21 they also now all support saving routine comments and descriptions into the processor itself.